-- 1. Stage 1, Conceptual: Certification of spectrum support for telecommunication systems or subsystems at Stage 1 provides guidance on the feasibility of obtaining certification of spectrum support at subsequent stages.
-Those systems or subsystems that have a major impact on spectrum usage as defined by the user agencies, IRAC, or NTIA, especially those that use new technological concepts or use existing technology in significant new ways, should be submitted.
-The guidance provided will indicate any modifications, including more suitable frequency bands, necessary to assure conformance with the National Table of Frequency Allocations and the provisions of Chapter 5. - 2.
-Stage 2, Experimental: Certification of spectrum support for telecommunication systems or subsystems at Stage 2 is a prerequisite for NTIA authorization of radiation in support of experimentation for systems that are subject to these procedures (see Section 10.2).
-It also provides guidance for assuring certification of spectrum support at subsequent stages.
-Certification at Stage 2 may be requested for test equipment, modified operational equipment, or initial design models that can be used to determine which of several frequency bands or which of several proposed equipment configurations should be selected for continued investigation. - 3.
-Stage 3, Developmental: Certification of spectrum support for telecommunication systems or subsystems at Stage 3 is a prerequisite for NTIA authorization of radiation in support of developmental testing for systems that are subject to these procedures.
-It also provides guidelines for assuring certification of spectrum support at Stage 4.
-At this point, the intended frequency band will normally have been determined and certification at Stage 3 will be required for testing of proposed operational hardware and potential equipment configurations. - 4.
-Stage 4, Operational: Certification of spectrum support for telecommunication systems or subsystems at Stage 4 is a prerequisite for NTIA authorization of radiation from a station with an operational station class (i.e., other than experimental) for systems that are subject to these procedures.
-Tracking, telemetry, and telecommand operations for satellite networks shall have NTIA Stage 4 certification of spectrum support before the launch of the spacecraft (see Section 8.2.53).
+a.
+Stage 1, Conceptual: Certification of spectrum support at Stage 1 provides guidance as to the feasibility of obtaining certification of spectrum support for the proposed system at subsequent stages of review.
+For this stage of review, the minimum data requirement includes the proposed frequency band(s), each station classified by the service in which it operates, and a general description of the proposed system.
+The guidance provided will provide recommendations such as: alternative frequency bands, necessary to assure conformance with the National Table of Frequency Allocations, alternative service and/or station classes, and other general guidance to help the proposed system meet any other applicable regulation.

+b.
+Stage 2, Experimental: Certification of spectrum support at Stage 2 is a prerequisite for NTIA authorization of radiation (with a temporary frequency assignment) in support of experimentation for systems that radiate into the environment and are subject to these procedures.
+Certification at Stage 2 may be requested for new technological concepts, modified operational equipment, or initial design models that can be used to determine which of several frequency bands or which of several proposed equipment configurations should be selected for continued investigation.
+The guidance provided at this stage will indicate required changes and any additional information necessary to assure certification of spectrum support at subsequent stages.

+c.
+Stage 3, Developmental: Certification of spectrum support at Stage 3 is a prerequisite for NTIA authorization of radiation in support of developmental testing for systems that radiate into the environment and are subject to these procedures.
+At this point, the intended frequency band will normally have been determined and all data requirements can be provided (or the rationale for missing information explained).
+Certification at Stage 3 will be required for testing of proposed operational hardware and potential equipment configurations to assess potential electromagnetic compatibility (EMC).
+The major design has been completed, and radiation may be required during testing; and d.
+Stage 4, Operational: Certification of spectrum support at Stage 4 is a prerequisite for NTIA authorization of radiation with a regular frequency assignment for systems that radiate into the environment and are subject to these procedures.
 Stage 4 certification provides restrictions on the operation of the system or subsystem as may be necessary to prevent harmful interference.